sparkleformation/sparkle_formation/docs/building-blocks.md

 end
 ~~~

 This will ensure the instance resource is the context returned.
-The blocks produced
+The blocks provided
 will work as expected:

 ~~~ruby